 Identify Skill Gaps

 Recognizing areas of deficiency is the first step towards building a robust skill set.
-Conduct a thorough self-assessment, align it with industry demands, and pinpoint where you need improvements or entirely new skills
+Conduct a thorough self-assessment, align it with industry demands, and pinpoint where you need improvements or entirely new skills.
+For example, if you are considering a career move that requires working with international clients, specifically in French-speaking regions, you might find that you need to become fluent in French.
+Utilizing resources such as those found on Lingoda can help you close this skill gap and effectively meet industry demands.

 Formal Education and Certifications